MonoChromatical/ipriot-car-park-prj/README.md

 Because a dictionary is not strongly typed, it's easy to make mistakes like typing a key name wrong (`"availble_bays"` instead of `"available_bays"`).
 These errors only show up at runtime and can be harder to find compared to using explicit parameters.

+    The car park register method should accept a Sensor (optional) or Display object.
+It should raise a TypeError if the object is neither a Sensor nor a Display.
+Before proceeding, think about where you would test this behaviour.
+Should you test it in the CarPark unit tests or the Display/Sensor unit tests?
+Why?

+The `register` method belongs to the CarPark class, and it is part of the CarPark’s behaviour.

+So the test for “register raises `TypeError` when given an invalid object” should be written in the CarPark unit tests (`test_car_park.py`), not in the Display or Sensor tests.

+This is because we are testing how CarPark reacts to bad input, not how Display or Sensor behave.